web

 You can book our First Aid at Work courses online.
 All our courses can be booked with the team on 0300 777 2717 or via commercialtraining@neas.nhs.uk

-We can also undertake training at your workplace or choice of venue, for privately booked courses, please call 0300 777 2717 or email us commercialdevelopment@neas.nhs.uk to discuss.
+For privately booked courses, please call 0300 777 2717 or email us Commercial.Training.Admin@neas.nhs.uk to discuss.

 You will need to register online if you are booking a course through our website.
 You can register here.